conradwt/cassandra-example-using-ruby/README.md

 - Ruby 2.7.1 or greater

-Note: This tutorial was updated on Mac OS X 10.15.
+Note: This tutorial was updated on macOS 10.15.5.

 ## Communication